nxtkofi/LightningNvim/README.md

 ![Dashboard on enter, example random header](/Preview/Pasted%20image%2020241103021543.png)

 ## LightningNvim
-Is a productivity tool.
-It was made for people who just like me want to stay in a flow for as long as possible.
+Was made for people who just like me want to stay in a flow for as long as possible.
 LightningNvim provides
 - Debugging tools for Java and Typescript (React too).
-- In-file translation
+- In-file text translation
 - Markdown files support
 - Obsidian integration
 - AutoSave